bouncyblock/screen-sumerizer/README.md

 - maybe obs support?

 ## ai use disclaimer
-i did use some code generation and some copying from stack overflow for the example flies and some bugfixing. there is probably ai code in the main.py file because if I can reuse a block of code i will. i did not use ai for the readme or commits.
+i did use some code generation and some copying from stack overflow for the example flies and some bugfixing. there is probably a small ai code in the main.py. i did not use ai for the readme or commits.

 oh and you use ai to generate the answers to whats on your screen